sreyan-ghosh/ML-from-scratch/README.md

 -> A vectorized backprop utilising FFNN.

 -> A vectorized FFNN working with algorithms like vanilla Gradient Descent, Momentum Based Gradient Descent, Nesterov Accelerated Gradient Descent, AdaGrad, RMSProp and Adam.

+-> A FFNN built using PyTorch functions slowly increasing the abstraction with multiple classes.